-- An operating system supported by CDH 5 - Oracle JDK - Hadoop must be installed on the node which runs the Sqoop 2 server component. - Services that you want to use with Sqoop, such as HBase, Hive HCatalog, and Accumulo.
+- An operating system supported by CDH 5. - Oracle JDK. - Hadoop must be installed on the host that runs the Sqoop 2 server component. - Services that you want to use with Sqoop, such as HBase, Hive HCatalog, and Accumulo.
 Sqoop checks for these services when you run it, and finds services that are installed and configured.
 It logs warnings for services it does not find.
 These warnings, shown below, are harmless.

-Warning: /usr/lib/sqoop/../hbase does not exist!
-HBase imports will fail. > Please set \$HBASE_HOME to the root of your HBase installation.

-- > Warning: /usr/lib/sqoop/../hive-hcatalog does not exist!
-HCatalog jobs will fail. - > Please set \$HCAT_HOME to the root of your HCatalog installation. - > Warning: /usr/lib/sqoop/../accumulo does not exist!
+''' Warning: /usr/lib/sqoop/../hbase does not exist!
+HBase imports will fail.
+Please set $HBASE_HOME to the root of your HBase installation.
+Warning: /usr/lib/sqoop/../hive-hcatalog does not exist!
+HCatalog jobs will fail.
+Please set $HCAT_HOME to the root of your HCatalog installation.
+Warning: /usr/lib/sqoop/../accumulo does not exist!
 Accumulo imports will fail.

-Please set \$ACCUMULO_HOME to the root of your Accumulo installation.
+Please set $ACCUMULO_HOME to the root of your Accumulo installation. '''